jlopp/metal-bitcoin-storage-reviews/index.md

 </table>

 There are too many choices, how do I choose?
 1. Avoid using devices where the device manufacturer knows your private key.
 Such as Keyois Capsule, Cold Storage Coins, and Ballet Crypto.
-It's possible to have Bitkee create a BIP38 encrypted backup which is safe.
+In some cases it's possible to have Bitkee create a BIP38 encrypted backup which is safe.
+2. Simpler is better - more pieces means more potential points of failure.
+3. The best bang for your buck are Blockplate, Crypto Keys, or Steelwallet
+4. The most durable device I've tested is the Quadrat Register

+Are you a device manufacturer who would like me to test your product? <a href="https://www.lopp.net/contact.php">Send me a message</a>!